 Sustainable’s CAPE’s Farmer-in-the-School Program incorporates gardening and healthy eating directly into the school curriculum and children’s lives.
-Piloted in Truro Public Schools, the Farmer-in-the-School program now operates in seven elementary schools on Cape Cod from Brewster to Provincetown.
+Piloted in Truro Elementary School, the Farmer-in-the-School program now operates in three elementary schools from Wellfleet to Provincetown.

-- Farmer-in-the-School – Visits classrooms year-round to provide fun, hands-on instruction in gardening
+- Farmer-in-the-School – Our farmer visits classrooms year-round to provide fun, hands-on instruction in gardening

 - School garden – Children engage directly in producing food

-- Academic curriculum – Incorporates gardening into school lessons
+- Academic curriculum – Lessons incorporate gardening into each teacher’s curriculum

-- State Health & Wellness Curriculum or School Nurse – Provides additional education on the importance of healthful foods to our body, community and environment
+- State Health & Wellness Curriculum & School Nurse – We link the garden to education on the importance of healthful foods to our body, community and environment

-In addition, the Farm-to-School program links children to farmer’s markets through spring and fall field trips, and Fresh Kid Awards – gift certificates donated to each student and redeemable at the Truro Educational Farmers’ Market.
-These certificates not only enable each child to purchase healthy food for their family at a local farmers’ market at no cost, but can double as education about the benefits and incentives available to low-income families at farmer’s markets.
+In addition, the Farm-to-School program links children to farmer’s markets through spring and fall field trips, and Fresh Kid Awards – gift certificates donated to each student and redeemable at the Truro, Provincetown & Wellfleet Farmers Markets.
+These certificates not only enable each child to purchase healthy food for their family at a local farmers’ market at no cost, but double as education about the benefits and incentives available to low-income families at farmer’s markets.